 The degree is flexible since it can be done online and is designed for working adults, who need to balance work, family, and school.
 After the completion of the program, students will be skilled in health care information systems, management, and interpersonal communication, process development, etc.

-After examining 30 colleges offering the fastest health care degree 100 percent online, we ended up with the top ten best schools.
+After examining 30 online colleges offering the fastest health care degree 100 percent online, we ended up with the top ten best schools.
 We ranked them based on the cost of doing the degree program and also on the graduation rate of each school.
 Our final list starts with a college with the lowest tuition calculated as per credit hours but with a high graduation rate.
 Topping our list is Columbia University which charges $ 235 per credit hours but has a high graduation rate of 65 percent.
-At the bottom of the list is Ashford University with the lowest graduation rate of 8 percent.

 You can also view other degree programs here that can help you make a smart choice in selecting the college of your dream.